MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/preferences-for-mau.md

 OptionalUpdatesDeferralsDays defines the number of days to wait to offer/install updates after an update is released.

-For more information, see: [https://learn.microsoft.com/en-us/DeployOffice/mac/mau-deferred-updates](../mac/mau-deferred-updates.md)
+For more information, see: [Microsoft AutoUpdate and Deferred Updates](../mac/mau-deferred-updates.md)

 | Category | Details |
 | --- | --- |